-3.2.5 As per Government of Maharashtra $GR^6$ (April 2008), cess towards Building & Other Construction Workers' Welfare was to be recovered from the contractors and deposited with Labour Commissioner at the rate of one per cent of the construction cost of the building/project from 1 January 2008.
+3.2.5 As per Government of Maharashtra GR (April 2008), cess towards Building & Other Construction Workers' Welfare was to be recovered from the contractors and deposited with Labour Commissioner at the rate of one per cent of the construction cost of the building/project from 1 January 2008.
 Accordingly, on a contract cost of ₹ 246.85 crore awarded to the four contractors for Exhibition Centre, the cess to be recovered worked out to ₹ 2.47 crore.
 CIDCO however, did not recover the same from the contractors and later at the time of obtaining Occupancy Certificate for the EC paid the labour cess amounting to ₹ 55.31 lakh in August 2014 from their own funds and the balance was payable.
-Non recovery of cess and resulted in excess cost to CIDCO.
+Non recovery of cess amounting to ₹ 2.47 crore was in violation of the GR for recovery of labour cess and resulted in excess cost to CIDCO.